HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

    Assumption: ( a -> R2, b -> R6,c -> R1, d -> R4 )

-    CMP.LT R1, R2, R6   ; compare R2 < R6 and store a zero or one in R1
+    CMP.LT.CNM  R1, R2, R6      ; compare R2 < R6 and store a zero or one in R1.
+                                ; When the condition is not met, nullify the next instruction.
     ADD         R1, R4, R0      ; move R4 to R1
 ```

-5.)
-The assembler needs to come up with a way to specifiy nullification in the instruction syntax.
+Finally, the assembler needs to come up with a way to specify nullification in the instruction syntax.

 ### The case for register indexed mode